Smooth Linearization of Nonautonomous Difference Equations with a Nonuniform Dichotomy: Abstract

 \section{Abstract}

 In this paper we give a smooth linearization theorem for nonautonomous difference equations with a nonuniform strong exponential dichotomy.
 The linear part of such a nonautonomous difference equation is defined by a sequence of invertible linear operators on $\mathbb{R}^d$.
 Reducing the linear part to a bounded linear operator on a Banach space, we discuss the spectrum and its spectral gaps.
-Then we obtain a gap condition for $C^1$ linearization of such a nonautonomous difference equation.
-We finally extend the result to the infinite dimensional case.
-Our theorems improve known results even in the case of uniform strong exponential dichotomies.
+Then we obtain a gap condition for $C^1$ linearization of such a nonautonomous difference equation. .Our theorems improve known results even in the case of uniform strong exponential dichotomies.

 { \sc Keywords:} nonautonomous difference equation; nonuniform strong exponential dichotomy; smooth linearization; spectral gap.

 { \sc MSN (2010):} 37C60; 37D25.

 \parskip 0.3cm